slevithan/regex/README.md

 ## 🦾 Extended regex syntax

 Historically, JavaScript regexes were not as powerful or readable as other major regex flavors like Java, .NET, PCRE, Perl, Python, and Ruby.
 Those days are over.
-Regex+ builds on the many regex features [added in new JavaScript versions](https://github.com/slevithan/awesome-regex#javascript-regex-evolution) by adding the key remaining pieces (via its extended syntax and implicit flags) that are needed to stand alongside or surpass other major flavors.
+Regex+ builds on the many regex features [added in new JavaScript versions](https://github.com/slevithan/awesome-regex#javascript-regex-evolution) and adds the key remaining pieces (via its extended syntax and implicit flags) that are needed to stand alongside or surpass other major flavors.

-The following syntax is added on top of the regex features your JavaScript environment supports natively.
-Extended syntax works by being transpiled into native syntax, often in complex ways that are impractical to write by hand.
+The following syntax is added to the regex features your JavaScript environment supports natively.
+Extended syntax is transpiled into native features, often in complex ways that are impractical to write by hand.

 ### Atomic groups